 Before you begin you want to make sure that the subfloor surface is perfectly smooth and flat.
 Any defects, even small ones, can become weak points in the installation later on down the line and can lead to tiles chipping or cracking when walked across.

 Cement board sheets should then be installed over the subfloor to provide a layer of protection for lower surfaces.
 These waterproof materials will also prevent moisture from seeping down between tiles, causing damage to lower portions of the structure.

 The cement board sheets should be placed side by side, running from one end of the room to the other.
 A shop knife can be used to cut smaller pieces to fill uneven spaces reaching to adjacent walls.
-These can be secured to plywood using 1 1/4” screws spaced evenly down the lines between individual pieces.
+These can be secured to the plywood using 1 1/4” screws spaced evenly down the lines between individual pieces.
 If installing over concrete, a thin-set mortar can be spread evenly to create adhesion.

 Note: as you work leave 1/8” gaps in between the individual sheets, and 1/4” gaps between the cement board pieces and the walls, to account for expansion during warmer weather periods.